This first appeared in The Havok Journal on November 2, 2020.

 One more thing…it’s Bass.”

-A little while later SSgt X posted a reply that seemed extremely well crafted and had quite a few command catchphrases which led many to surmise that leadership had been the true authors doing damage control.
+A little while later SSgt X posted a reply that seemed extremely well crafted and had quite a few command catchphrases which led many to surmise that leadership had been the true author doing damage control.

 The short story here is that nobody won and it was a lose-lose endgame for both participants.
 SSgt X will forever be known as “that guy!” and Chief Bass will always be known as the one who lost her cool.

 Some of her subsequent posts condemned those who were creating negative content and told them that it was disrespectful and that it would stop immediately.
 Around the same time, somewhat “coincidentally” a FB page called Maintainer Humor was reported to FB and within hours, permanently shut down.
 MH was a closed group comprised of mostly military aircraft mechanics and known to be the most uncivilized people, especially in the Air Force.
 Dark humor abounds and very little is off-limits.
 But it was a closed and private group.
-Without a doubt, this group was the main offenders in the creation of Bass and SSgt X memes, and in my opinion, there were spies in the group who reported the content as bullying and got it shut down.
+Without a doubt, this group was the main offender in the creation of Bass and SSgt X memes, and in my opinion, there were spies in the group who reported the content as bullying and got it shut down.

 Not that it matters.
 Like the Seven-Headed Hydra of Greek mythology, a new group was spawned within hours and a Reddit backup site was created.
 New members were encouraged to create fake FB accounts to protect their identities if they were still in the military.
 Now, why would that be necessary?
 Well for Air Force people it’s because of Air Force Instruction (AFI) 1 -1, and in particular this section: